philanc/vl5/README.md

 	-- if the system call fails (eg. if the path is invalid) -- `r` is nil and `eno` is the errno value set by the system call.

+	-- now, get the current directory.
+The buffer can be reused:

+	r, eno = vl5.syscall(nr.getcwd, buf)

+	-- the curent directory path has been written
+	-- as a null-terminated string to address `buf`.
+Get the string:

+	curdir = vl5.getstr(buf)
+	assert(curdir == "/var/log")

-	-- if the buffer is not used anymore for other syscalls, -- it may be deallocated.
+	-- if the buffer is not used for other syscalls,
+	-- it may be deallocated.

 	vl5.freebuffer(buf)

 ```